vigetlabs/blendid/README.md

 ## Usage
 Make sure Node installed.
 I recommend using [NVM](https://github.com/creationix/nvm) to manage versions.

-This has been tested on Node `0.12.x` - `5.9.0`, and should work on newer versions as well.
+This currently tested against Node `4.2.4` - `6.3.0`, and should work on newer versions as well.
 [File an issue](https://github.com/vigetlabs/gulp-starter/issues) if it doesn't!
+If you need `0.12.x` support, `git checkout 3520e67` or earlier.

 #### Install Dependencies
 ```bash